MansiVarshney5/Fetal-Health-Classification/README.md

 **Data Source:** Cardiotocography Data Set https://archive.ics.uci.edu/ml/datasets/cardiotocography

-On This Dataset Cardiotocograms (CTGs) are a simple and cost accessible option to assess fetal health, allowing healthcare professionals to take action in order to prevent child and maternal mortality.
+### Problem Statement:
+Cardiotocography can be used to monitor a baby's heart rate and a mother's contractions while the baby is in the uterus.
+CTG is used both before birth and during labour, to monitor the baby for any signs of distress.
+By looking at various different aspects of the baby's heart rate, doctors can see the condition of a baby.
+The vast majority of these deaths (94%) occurred in low-resource settings, and most could have been prevented.

-This dataset contains 2126 records of features extracted from Cardiotocogram exams, which were then classified by expert obstetrician into 3 classes:
+This dataset contains 2126 records of features extracted from CTG, which were then classified by experts into 3 classes:

 - Normal
 - Suspect